How to Protect Yourself Against an Active Shooter

 While mass shootings can occur anywhere; most scenarios have been discovered to occur in areas/places connected to the source of the piled-up emotions.
 In other words, the possibility of a bullied kid shooting randomly in the school cafeteria is higher than the possibility of seeing the same kid shooting in a mall.
 Here are some of the most common places the U.S. has seen these tragic events take place.

 Active shooting in the workplace have been linked to both disgruntled former employee and currently frustrated ones.
 When activities at work affect a person’s psychology so much so that they find it difficult to handle; the possibility of this scenario taking place at their work is increases highly.
 Learn how to properly prepare for an active shooter scenario with this DHS Guide.
+Angered customers are also important to mention here.
+A customer who feels wronged or cheated can get fixated enough to target a specific workplace to attack.

 Mass Shootings (crowded public places)

 Public places like malls, parks, concerts, clubs, etc., have also been common spots for active shooters.
 Targets such as these have large amounts of people enabling the shooter to cause more mayhem in a shorter amount of time.
+Often times the shooter has a personal history with these places or a strong dislike for the clientele that normally frequents the specific local.

 How to Survive an Active Shooting

 The DHS has said that most active shooting incidents conclude naturally within 10 to 15 minutes.
 It is also important to note that it takes police officers an average of 10 to 30 minutes to arrive at the scene.
 The time frame depends on the size and population of the city.
+The US Federal Bureau of Investigation has put together several safety resources to educate and enhance understanding of active shooter emergencies.

 Since the possibility of being rescued by the police is highly unlikely before the active shooter gets tired or completes their mission, it is essential for you to learn how you can defend yourself and your family to the best of your civilian ability.
 Luckily, former Navy Seal Courtley, has helped outlined steps for surviving an active shooter, which we have summarized below: